lunan0320/FedPHE/README.md

 ## Citation

-> You can cite the paper using the following bibtex.
+> If you find FedPHE useful or relevant to your research, please kindly cite our paper using the following bibtex.

 ```
 @InProceedings{Yan2024FedPHE,